Monster Magic

 Monster Magic is an out-of-print collectible card game by Trio Toys.
 It was released in 1995.
 The first and only set was called Alpha Series and had 104 cards.
-The packaging for the game suggested that four more expansions may have been released which would bring the total to 520 cards, however its unlikely they were ever released.
+The packaging for the game suggested that four more expansions may have been released, which would bring the total to 520 cards — however it is unlikely that they were ever released.

 The game was reviewed by Scrye and gameplay was described as little more than a set of playing cards.
-Cards had a horror motif, with glossy cards using rock star puns for the card names, such as "Axel Rhodes" that depicted a skeleton with a microphone.
+Each card had a horror motif, with glossy cards using rock star puns for the card names, such as "Axel Rhodes" that depicted a skeleton with a microphone.